Mouth sores caused by cancer treatment: How to cope

-Although there's no guaranteed way to prevent mouth sores, you can reduce your risk of developing them.
-Talk to your doctor about your risk of developing mouth sores and whether you should try preventive measures.
-Your doctor might recommend that you:
+Although there's no sure way to prevent mouth sores, you can lower your risk.
+Talk to your health care provider about your risk of mouth sores and what you can do.

-- Take care of your teeth.
-Get in the habit of brushing your teeth and rinsing your mouth several times a day.
-Check the labels on mouthwashes and avoid alcohol-based products.
+Take care of your teeth.
+Brush your teeth and rinse your mouth several times a day.
+Check the labels on mouthwashes and don't use alcohol-based products.

 - Stop smoking.
 If you smoke, quit.
 Smoking during treatment will make it harder for your mouth to heal itself.